Supreme Court Allows Trump Restrictions on Obamacare Contraception Coverage

 The majority (with the opinion written by Justice Samuel Alito) held that the functions of the two teachers involved them enough in the promulgation and practice of the Catholic faith to make the school’s handling of them subject to the “ministerial exception.”
 In a concurring opinion, Justices Thomas and Gorsuch argued that courts should simply accept without scrutiny religious organizations’s determination of who is and isn’t a “minister.”
 And in a dissent, Sotomayor (joined by Ginsburg) suggested that by giving so much deference to the school’s own interpretation of the roles of the two teachers in question the Court had essentially adopted the standard urged by Thomas and Gorsuch, having “traded legal analysis for a rubber stamp.”

-The Court has indicated it will release what are likely to be the final decisions of the term tomorrow, July 9.
-Three cases remain: one involving the extent of native tribal sovereignty in Oklahoma, and two concerning congressional and state court access to the president’s financial, bank and tax records.
+The Court has indicated it will release what are likely to be the final decisions of the term on July 9.
+Three cases remain: one involving the extent of native tribal sovereignty in Oklahoma, and two concerning congressional and state court access to the president’s financial, bank, and tax records.